gialexan/42cursus-ft_printf/README.md

 ## Updating

-The project is updated regularly with new functions that could be useful for other projects.
+The project is regularly updated with bug fixes and code optimization.

 ---